-May 23, 2023, Bangkok, Thailand: The Lower Mekong region is currently undergoing a transformation, shifting from a hotbed of illegal logging and rampant deforestation to a promising era of sustainable forest trade practices.
+May 23, 2023, Bangkok, Thailand: The Lower Mekong region is currently undergoing a transformation, shifting from a hotbed of illegal logging and rampant deforestation to a hub for sustainable forest trade.
 This transition signifies a milestone in the conservation of forest ecosystems, protection of endangered species, and the fight against climate change.

 Historically, the trade of forest products with China has played a pivotal role in the region.
 However, recent years have witnessed a decline in exports to China due to stricter regulations and dwindling supply.
 Estimates suggest that only a third of the region’s forest remain standing.
 Meanwhile, Thailand and Viet Nam are marking their place as hubs of global forest products trade.

 “These developments are changing the landscape of forest trade in the region and offer an opportunity for the region to transform its forestry sector,” said AKIKO INOGUCHI, Forestry Officer, Food and Agriculture Organisation of the United Nations.